Training and Continuing Professional Development Fund

 - Scottish Music Centre recommends Creating Safety to all practitioners working with young people.

-For organisations, if the application has been successful, in order to release the last 10% of awarded funds, we require an End of Project Report to be completed and returned within 2 months of the funded activity taking place.
+For organisations, if the application has been successful, in order to release the last 10% of awarded funds, we require an End-of-Project Monitoring Form to be completed and returned within 2 months of the funded activity taking place.
 Please return this form to us and not Creative Scotland.